 Matcha leaves grow on green tea bushes which are kept in the shade.
 The leaves contain a compound called chlorophyll which increases when plants are in the shade.
-This is what gives matcha tea its vibrant green color!
+This is what gives matcha tea its vibrant green colour!

-Farmers carefully handpick the leaves from the bushes and finely grind them into a powder.
+Farmers carefully handpick the the leaves from the bushes and finely grind them into a powder.
 Traditionally, the grinding process takes place in the dark in order to protect the nutrients found in the leaves.

 Matcha has a reputation for being full of healthy compounds.
 In addition to free-radical fighting catechins, matcha also contains chlorophyll, theanine and caffeine.

-We typically associate caffeine with coffee however it is also found in other foods and beverages.
+We typically associate caffeine with coffee.
+However, it is also found in other foods and beverages.
 A cup of coffee contains anywhere between 95-200mg of caffeine per cup (sometimes more) whereas matcha tea contains around 70mg per cup.

 Caffeine is naturally found in some plants.
 It is present in coffee, black and green tea, guarana, cocoa, cola and energy drinks.
 Chocolate, energy bars and some non-prescription medications such as cough syrup may also contain added caffeine.
 It’s a good idea to check product labels of such products if you are sensitive to caffeine.

-Caffeine stimulates our nervous system and increases the amount of cortisol and adrenaline produced by our body.
+This compound stimulates our nervous system and increases the amount of cortisol and adrenaline produced by our body.
 Cortisol is known as the body’s stress hormone.
 Our adrenal glands release cortisol, as well as adrenaline in response to a stressful situation.
 This is commonly referred to as the “fight or flight” hormone.

 The physiological effects of caffeine explain why we might feel overly jittery or nervous after one too many cups of coffee!